 All tampon users know that you're supposed to change your tampon periodically, which, according to tampon manufacturers, is every eight hours.
-But sometimes, life gets in the way of your changes: You're wearing a jumpsuit and don't feel like going to the bathroom; you're stuck on a long car ride and don't want to stop; or you're just feeling lazy and forget to go to the bathroom while binge-watching You for 10 hours straight.
+But sometimes, life gets in the way of your changes: You're wearing a jumpsuit and don't feel like going to the bathroom; you're stuck on a long car ride and don't want to stop; or you're just feeling lazy and forget to go to the bathroom while binge-watching White Lines for 10 hours straight.
 Even though you may be able to pull off wearing the same tampon for more than the allotted time, that doesn't mean it's a good idea.

 Normally, your vagina contains a certain amount of bacteria, which helps it stay balanced and happy.
 But if the bacteria suddenly gets more nutrients and grows too much, or if it starts growing in places it doesn't belong, then the otherwise healthy bacteria can become dangerous.
 And, as it turns out, "a blood-soaked tampon that lingers for a long time is like a petri dish for bacteria," says Katharine O'Connell White, MD, MPH, director, Fellowship in Family Planning, department of Ob/Gyn at Boston University, Boston Medical Centre.
 "All of the sudden, bacteria that wouldn't hurt you on most days has a thriving environment to grow," she says.

 The more frequently you change them, the fresher they are, and the less likely the bacteria will grow.